kyphan38/web/assets/docs/study/soft skills/06-ccm.md

 Understanding needs and goals

 - Inquiry and clarity
-  - Asking the right questions to unveil client needs and goals by using who, when, where, what, how, or why with a lot of depth to it
+  - Asking the right questions to unveil client needs and goals by using who, when, where, what, how, or why with a lot of depths to it
 - Active listening
   - Fully understanding the client's input, not just hearing it
 - Expectation alignment